isabella232/mobile-services.pt-BR/help/xamarin/get-started.md

 >[!IMPORTANT]
 >
->O Adobe Mobile SDK não está mais disponível na Loja de componentes do Xamarin nem na Galeria de nuget.
+>Adobe Mobile SDK is no longer available in the Xamarin Components Store or in the NuGet Gallery.
 Para baixar os componentes Xamarin, acesse o [GitHub](https://github.com/Adobe-Marketing-Cloud/mobile-services).

 ## Android {#section_9CAE1BFD359242568D8288C12A4B7A7D}

-Importe o componente adbmobile para o projeto Xamarin.
-Android:
+Import the ADBMobile Component to your Xamarin.Android project:

-1. Abra o projeto Xamarin
+1. Open your Xamarin project

 1. Open **[!UICONTROL References]** dialog and click the **[!UICONTROL .Net Assembly]** tab.

-1. Selecione `ADBMobile.XamarinAndroidBinding.dll` a partir da **[!UICONTROL pasta lib/Android]** .
+1. Selecione `ADBMobile.XamarinAndroidBinding.dll` na pasta **[!UICONTROL lib/Android]** .

 1. Add your `ADBMobileConfig.json` file to the **[!UICONTROL Assets]** folder of your project.